fernandopalafox/fernandopalafox.github.io/content/research/index.md

 **My mission is to build low-cost, socially aware, consumer robots to relieve humans of dangerous, boring, or physically demanding tasks such as driving, flying, household tasks, and/or manual labor.**
 I'd like to see a world where all humans can focus on what machines still can’t do: creativity, knowledge creation, and living meaningful lives.

+# Research Statement

 **I focus on socially-aware robotics** because deployment beyond an academic setting will inevitably lead to interactions with other agents such as humans, animals, or other robots.
 This means that safe and useful interactions will require **robots that can reason about the effect their actions will have on other agents**.
 To that end, my research focuses on developing decision-making algorithms that enable robots to make real-time decisions in multi-agent environments.

+My work primarily builds on the paradigm of **imitation learning**, where robots learn by observing expert demonstrations.
+This is based on the premise that it is easier, more efficient, and safer to show a robot how it should do things instead of verbally specifying it or hoping it learns it by pure trial and error.
+Much of my work focuses on using our knowledge of physics, multi-agent interactions, and control theory to structure the learning problem in a way that improves sample efficiency and generalizability to previously unseen scenarios. **My goal is to build a robot that does not simply copy the observed behavior but instead, learns why the experts acted the way they did and then completes its task in a manner consistent with these reasons.**

-A recent example of my research is my work on game-theoretic imitation learning, where a robot imitates behavior by observing a multi-agent interaction and learning what other agents want (objectives) and how they get it (constraints).
+An example of my research is my work on game-theoretic imitation learning, where a robot imitates behavior by observing a multi-agent interaction and learning what other agents want (objectives) and how they get it (constraints).
 Structuring the learning problem with a game-theoretic representation allows the robot to efficiently learn behavior that better generalizes.
 A concrete application of this can be found in my most recent publication [*Learning Hyperplanes for Multi-Agent Collision Avoidance in Space*](research/hyperplanes) which focuses on autonomous spacecraft that use expert demonstrations to learn how to optimally avoid collisions in close-proximity, multi-agent operations, e.g., collaborative space construction.